• Skip to primary navigation

 If you're interested in trying as well, make sure to follow safety measures to avoid eating contaminated crow meat.

-That said, we hope our post has provided valuable insight into crow meat, its flavor profile, and the risks associated with eating the meat.
+Still, we hope our post has provided valuable insight into crow meat, its flavor, and the risks associated with eating the meat.

 If you plan on scoring some crow meat, always go through reliable dealers and cook the meat thoroughly.